Continuing Student Housing Application Process, Policies & Procedures

-All senior groups will be assigned housing first in the order of the best lottery Time slot.
-Students who are planning on living together need to apply as a group of the same gender and complete only one application.
+Senior groups will be assigned housing first in order of the best lottery date/time slot.
 Students who receive off-campus permission may apply for on-campus housing, but the assignment is legally-binding for the academic year.

 Only seniors and juniors can apply for upperclass housing options.
 Groups that include sophomores will not be assigned upperclass housing.
-Upperclass housing areas are Carriage House, College Houses, Convent, Gries Hall, Prémontré Hall, Rectory, Riverside, townhouses, Vander Zanden and Xanten Hall.
+Upperclass housing areas include: Carriage House, College Houses, Convent, Gries Hall, Prémontré Hall, Rectory, Riverside, St. Boniface, Townhouses, Vander Zanden and Xanten Hall.